thomaslauber/Global-Tree-Invasion/README.md

 This repository contains scripts for the data preparation and parts of the analysis of the paper "Native diversity buffers against severity of non-native tree invasions globally".

 The repository contains three main folders:
-* **01_DataPrep** contains a python script for the merging of the necessary database information included in the analysis of this paper (GFBI, GloNAF, Kew, BCGI),
+* **01_DataPrep** contains scripts for the merging the necessary database information included in the analysis of this paper (GFBI, GloNAF, Kew, BCGI) and to compute diversity metrics,
-* **02_Analysis** contains scripts for parts of the main analysis done for the paper and
+* **02_Analysis** contains scripts for parts of the main analysis done for the paper.
-* **03_Figures** contains the python scripts needed to generate the figures in QGIS.

 ## Data used